 7. Make time to connect

-Connection is like soul food, so make the time to talk on the phone, send a text to check in and just communicate with others.
+Connection is like soul food, so make the time to talk, even if it's a phone call or a text.
+It's important to communicate with others.

 8. Reboot yourself

-You are no different from your devices, so switch off and nourish yourself with downtime.
-Mindful choices include podcasts, audiobooks, guided relaxation like ‘yoga nidra’, TV and movies that inspire you, or try your hand at a spot of gratitude journalling.
+You're no different from your devices, so switch off and nourish yourself with downtime.
+Mindful choices include podcasts, audiobooks, guided relaxation like ‘yoga nidra’, or TV and movies that inspire you, or try your hand at a spot of gratitude journalling.

-If you are feeling stressed or anxious, do not disregard it.
+If you're feeling stressed or anxious, don't disregard it.
 Seek advice from your GP or health professional, or visit Mind for information and support.